pamlane/streamsx.documentation/docs/beamrunner/beamrunner-2b-sas.md

   title: Using
 ---

-Installing IBM® Streams Runner for Apache Beam involves downloading and extracting the Streams Runner toolkit, configuring environment variables, and creating a credentials file for your Streaming Analytics service.
+Installing IBM® Streams Runner for Apache Beam from an IBM Streaming Analytics service on IBM Cloud involves downloading and extracting the Streams Runner toolkit, configuring environment variables, and creating a credentials file for your Streaming Analytics service.
 You don't need to install IBM Streams to use Streams Runner.

 ## Before you start
-The Streaming Analytics installation of Streams Runner supports Apache Beam 2.1 applications, so your application must use the [version 2.1 Java API](https://beam.apache.org/documentation/sdks/javadoc/2.1.0/)
+The Streaming Analytics installation of Streams Runner supports Apache Beam 2.1 applications, so your application must use the [Apache Beam SDK for Java API version 2.1](https://beam.apache.org/documentation/sdks/javadoc/2.1.0/)

-## Before you execute
+## Before you submit an application

-A Red Hat Enterprise Linux 7 environment is recommended for submitting Beam applications to the Streaming Analytics service in IBM Cloud (formerly IBM Bluemix).
+A Red Hat Enterprise Linux 7 environment is recommended for submitting Beam applications to the Streaming Analytics service in IBM Cloud (formerly IBM Bluemix). (pam - why?)

 ## Creating a Streaming Analytics service on IBM Cloud